How to diagnose, prevent and treat Golfers Vasculitis (aka Disney Rash): Five things to know…

 Had I been bitten by an insect or spider?
 Even worse, bedbugs?
 Was I allergic to new laundry detergent or the bedding in the room?
 Was it cellulitis?
 The mind does tend to wander.

-Should it happen to you, here are five things need to know about Golfer’s Vasculitis:
+Here are five things you should know about Golfer’s Vasculitis:

 It is a form of vasculitis (an inflammation of blood vessels) that appears as a rash, usually above one’s ankles (above the sock line, if you are wearing them).
 It can extend as high as one’s thighs and affects both legs rather than one.

-2) To promote awareness, medical researchers have suggested calling the condition Golfer’s Vasculitis.
+To promote awareness, medical researchers have suggested calling the condition by the same name.

 - Disney Rash